 There is a need to be careful with the Near Death Experience.
 Many reported NDEs are downright weird with bizarre imagery of demons and goblins.
 Certain NDEs appear to be fabricated.
 The subject NDEers of certain books in Christian circles have later admitted that their stories were not real.

 Some NDEs are probably produced by confused minds.
 Along these lines, I can cite the instance of someone I know personally, but will not do so.
 Book publishers can change the NDEs of authors so as to fulfill an agenda or sell more books.
 Some NDEers have taken up careers as psychics, making one false prediction after another.
 And what are we to make of the Fear Death Experience, in which the person merely thinks that he is going to die, and sees visions of the afterlife?
-As beautiful as some NDE stories are, the NDE is not a reliable source of knowledge.
-The New Testament remains our best source of truth.
+As beautiful as some NDE stories are, the NDE is not as reliable a source of knowledge as the New Testament.

 * posted by Robert on Wed 08/09/17

 Equip.org discusses the teachings of C.S.
 Lewis on portmortem salvation.
 Equip.org recounts that: